SinaSys/flutter_go_rest_app/README.md

 ![](https://github.com/SinaSys/flutter_go_rest_app/blob/master/screenshots/go_rest.jpg?raw=true)

-In this project, we are going to build a user management app using flutter. we have used [go rest](https://gorest.co.in/) api to make http request methods.
-This API provides all sorts of methods that we wanted: GET, POST, PUT and DELETE.
-We will call all End-points (users/todos/posts/comments) provided to us by go rest api using the Dio package in our app.
-We have performed different operations like select, add, edit, and remove user and also user posts/todos and comments.
+In this project, we are going to build a user management app using Flutter.
+We have used the [Go REST](https://gorest.co.in/) API to make HTTP request methods.
+This API provides all sorts of methods that we need: GET, POST, PUT, and DELETE.
+We will call all endpoints (users/todos/posts/comments) provided to us by the Go REST API using the Dio package in our app.
+We have performed different operations like selecting, adding, editing, and removing users, as well as user posts, todos, and comments.
 <br/><br/><br/>

 ## 🖼 Screenshots